-Taxation of Inputs: Under the KGST Act, tax is levied at 2 per cent on the sale of industrial raw material, component parts containers or packing material to be used for the manufacture of other goods which are sold within the State or sold during the course of inter-State trade or commerce.
-This concession is not available if the finished goods are exported out of the country or when they are sent on consignment basis.
+Taxation of Inputs: Under the KGST Act, tax is levied at 4 per cent on the sale of industrial raw material, component parts, containers or packing material to be used for the manufacture of other goods which are sold within the state or sold during the course of inter state trade or commerce.
+Concessional rate of 4 per cent sales tax on goods purchased for use in the manufacture of goods is made available to all the goods manufactured even if the goods manufactured are consigned and despatched to branches outside the state.